-Book: Sustainability Policy, Planning, and Gentrification in Cities - Forthcoming (2016) Routledge.
+Bunce, S. (Forthcoming, January 2018).
+Sustainability Policy, Planning, and Gentrification in Cities Earthscan/Routledge, Abingdon, UK.

-Bunce, S. & Allahwala, A. (2013).
-Community-University Partnerships: Building Collaboration and Reciprocity Between Campus and Community.
-Journal of Geography, 112(2).
+Bunce, S. and Allahwala, A. (2013).
+Community-University Partnerships: Building Collaboration and Reciprocity Between Campus and Community Journal of Geography 112(2).

-Allahwala, A. & Bunce, S. (2013) Introduction to Symposium Issue: Building and Sustaining Reciprocal Community-University Partnerships in Marginalized Urban Areas: Challenges and Opportunities for Higher Education in Geography.
-Journal of Geography.
+Allahwala, A. and Bunce, S. (2013).
+Introduction to Symposium Issue: Building and Sustaining Reciprocal Community-University Partnerships in Marginalized Urban Areas: Challenges and Opportunities for Higher Education in Geography Journal of Geography 112(2), 43-57.

 Bunce, S. (2011).
-Public-Private Sector Alliances in Sustainable Waterfront Revitalization: Policy, planning, and design in the West Don Lands, in Desfor, G. and Laidley, J. (eds.)
-Re-shaping Toronto’s Waterfront.
-University of Toronto Press: Toronto, 287-304.
+Public-Private Sector Alliances in Sustainable Waterfront Revitalization: Policy, planning, and design in the West Don Lands in: Desfor, G. and Laidley, J. (eds.)
+Re-shaping Toronto’s Waterfront University of Toronto Press, Toronto. pp. 287-304.

-Moore, S. & Bunce, S. (2009).
-Delivering Sustainable Buildings and Communities: Eclipsing social concerns through private sector-led urban regeneration and development.
-Local Environment: International Journal of Justice and Sustainability, 14(7), 601-606
+Moore, S. and Bunce, S. (2009).
+Delivering Sustainable Buildings and Communities: Eclipsing social concerns through private sector-led urban regeneration and development Local Environment: International Journal of Justice and Sustainability 14(7), 601-606

-Bunce, S. & Desfor, G. (2007).
-Guest Editorial: Introduction to Political Ecologies of Urban Waterfront Transformations Cities.
-The International Journal of Urban Policy and Planning, 24(4), 251-258
+Bunce, S. and Desfor, G. (2007).
+Guest Editorial: Introduction to Political Ecologies of Urban Waterfront Transformations.
+Cities: The International Journal of Urban Policy and Planning 24(4), 251-258

 Bunce, S. (2004).
-The Emergence of ‘Smart Growth’ Intensification in Toronto: Environment and economy in the new Official Plan.
-Local Environment: An International Journal of Justice and Sustainability, 9(2), 177-191
+The Emergence of ‘Smart Growth’ Intensification in Toronto: Environment and economy in the new Official Plan Local Environment: An International Journal of Justice and Sustainability 9(2), 177-19

 B.A.(Hon.)
 University of Guelph – 1994